 Discover our strategy for the next three years and beyond.

-Our programme content covers a range of topics tailored to girls and young women from the age of five to 25.
+Our programme focuses on six key areas tailored to developing girls and young women from the age of five to 25.

 Find out how our work has an impact on girls and young women across England and Wales.

 Established in 1875, Girls Friendly Society is one of the oldest UK registered charities working to support girls and young women.

 Working together with our volunteer network, our trustee board and staff help coordinate the services delivered to our girls and young women throughout the organisation.

 Find answers to frequently asked questions including how and why we support girls and young women, our programme, safeguarding and more.